20 Jul Crimes Related to Family Violence Explained

 In these cases, the police will respond to the call and take separate statements from each individual present within the home individually, including the person responsible for reporting the incident, the accused and the alleged victim.

 Any arrests that may be made will be based on the evidence acquired during questioning.
 However, this does not always result in the arrest or conviction of the correct party.
 Arrests can also be made in cases involving family and domestic violence as a precaution, to separate the individuals and prevent any further incidents.

 Benefits of Good Representation

 If you find yourself in the position where you are facing criminal charges for domestic violence, you will be in need of competent and professional representation.
 In some cases, the court may grant the defendant a community supervision order of deferred adjudication, highlighting the importance of a knowledgeable defense lawyer.

 A community supervision order can be put in place if a defendant pleads guilty and involves a form of probation.
 This can apply to a sentence of up to two years in misdemeanor cases and up to ten years in felony cases.
-The defendant will be required to spent time in jail for up to thirty days for a misdemeanor or 180 days for a felony, before being released to comply with the terms of probation.
+The defendant will be required to spend time in jail for up to thirty days for a misdemeanor or 180 days for a felony, before being released to comply with the terms of probation.
 These can include regular meetings with a probation officer, probation costs, curfews, employment, and avoiding further criminal convictions.

 Deferred adjudication can also apply if the defendant pleads guilty and involves the postponement of sentencing, placing the defendant on probation.
 While fulfilling the terms of their probation, the defendant may also be required to carry out volunteer work in the community.
 If a defendant meets these conditions, the case may be dismissed.
 Otherwise, a sentence will be passed.
 This mostly applies to first-time offenders in cases of domestic assault.